tuiwidgets/tuiwidgets/doc/concepts.rst

 but one application interacting with multiple terminals is supported as well.
 For a widget tree to be usable it needs to be connected to a terminal using the ``setMainWidget`` method.

-``ZTerminal`` also manages state such as the currently focused widget, which is common to a whole terminal.
+``ZTerminal`` also manages terminal wide state, such as the currently focused widget.

 Palette